erwanp/fritz-android-tutorials/README.md

 # Fritz Android Tutorials

-Fritz is the machine learning platform for iOS and Android developers.
+Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
+Create ML-powered features in your mobile apps for both Android and iOS.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

-[Sign up](https://app.fritz.ai/register) for a free account to see how you can include machine learning features in your app.
+[Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started with machine learning in your apps.

 ## Examples for Android